ida-arbeitszeit/arbeitszeitapp/README.rst

    .. code-block:: bash

+    make clean
     make html

 in the root folder of the project to generate developer documentation, including auto-generated API docs.
 Open the documentation in your browser at ``build/html/index.html``.
-The HTML code is generated from the top-level file ``README.rst``, which serves as the source of truth.
+The HTML code is generated from documentation files in the ``docs`` folder, using parts of the top-level file ``README.rst``.

+The docs are hosted on `Read the Docs <https://arbeitszeitapp.readthedocs.io/en/latest/>`_ and are automatically updated when changes are pushed to the master branch.

 Benchmarking
 ------------